Lillevang/wallpaper-changer/README.md

 - This api key must be in a file at: src/config/config.properties with a single line like: `app.api-key=<YOUR-API-KEY>`
   - You will be prompted for your api key the first time the application is run and the file will be created automatically

-**Note:**
+*Note:

-This version does not support the original overlay of current time, weather forecast etc. Instead an application like [Rainmeter](https://www.rainmeter.net/) can be used to achieve this effect.
+This version does not support the original overlay of current time, weather forecast etc. Instead an application like [Rainmeter](https://www.rainmeter.net/) can be used to achieve this effect.*

-## Running
+### Running
 - Run file from powershell or set up a scheduler to run it periodically

+---

-## Customizing Wallpapers ✏️
+### Customizing Wallpapers ✏️

 Currently, the `Wallpaper-Changer.ps1` script supports the following weather states for both day and night:
 - Clear